 Should You Sign Up for Prize Rebel?

 At the end of the day, only you know what your time is worth.
-If you would rather sit in front of the TV watching This is Us and don’t need the money, then spending your limited free time taking surveys is probably a bad idea.
+If you would rather sit in front of the TV watching This is Us and don’t need the money, then spending your limited free time taking surveys for money is probably a bad idea.
 Even if you want to earn extra cash, everyone needs downtime.

 On the flip side, it can’t hurt to sign up and earn some extra cash if you’re a busy body who loves being productive with their time.
 Maybe you want to start earning extra money for Christmas or you wish you had more “fun money” you could spend however you want.
 Since you can cash in your Prize Rebel points via Paypal or gift cards, it’s perfect for people who just want some extra cash to spend and don’t mind spending their free time earning it.